PUM-05/backend/README.md

 ## Cases
 ### Get cases
-Returns all cases sorted chronologically that matches the given query parameters.
+Returns a list with all cases sorted chronologically that matches the given query parameters.

 Query parameters:
 - `id: int` (Not jet implemented)